Neurological Lyme Disease

 Radiculoneuritis

 Evaluation and diagnosis: Neurologic localization is the first step in the diagnostic process.
-Nerve conduction investigations and electromyography are not required, although they can help confirm the diagnosis of a polyradiculopathy in patients who have an unclear clinical examination.
+Nerve conduction investigations and electromyography are not required, although they can help confirm the diagnosis of polyradiculopathy in patients who have an unclear clinical examination.

 In endemic places, Lyme should be suspected in a patient with polyradicular signs and symptoms who appears in the late spring through autumn months and does not have an evident mechanical precipitant to their symptoms.
 Serologic testing for Lyme disease, which is very sensitive and specific for Lyme disease and establishes the diagnosis, should be performed on such patients.